meesam331/Iris-Dataset-Data-Exploration-Visualization/README.md

 Iris Dataset – Data Exploration & Visualization
-📄 Overview
+📌 Overview

-The Iris Dataset is one of the most widely used datasets in machine learning.
-In this task, I performed complete exploratory data analysis (EDA) using pandas, matplotlib, and seaborn.
+This task focuses on exploring the Iris Dataset using Python.
+The goal is to understand the dataset structure, analyze patterns, and visualize relationships between features.

-🔧 Steps Completed
+🔧 Steps Performed

-Loaded the Iris dataset using sns.load_dataset()
+Loaded dataset using pandas and seaborn

-Checked data shape, column names, and first rows using .head()
+Viewed shape, columns, and first few rows using .shape, .columns, .head()

-Explored dataset structure using .info() and .describe()
+Generated summary statistics using .info() and .describe()

-Created visualizations:

-Scatter plots to show relationships between features
+Visualized the data using:

+Scatter Plots

-Histograms for distribution
+Histograms

-Box plots to identify outliers
+Box Plots

 📊 Skills Practiced

-Data loading & inspection
+Data loading and cleaning

-Descriptive statistics

-Data visualization with seaborn & matplotlib
+Exploratory data analysis (EDA)

+Visualization using matplotlib & seaborn

-Understanding feature relationships for ML
+Understanding feature relationships

+🖥️ Libraries Used

+pandas

+seaborn

+matplotlib